dreemproject/dreemgl/docs/guides/components/README.md

 ## Including Examples and Usage

+### Examples

 In addition to a `REAMDE.md` DreemGL components often provide one or more example compositions.
 Including an `index.js` composition with some simple examples and usage information is usually a good practice, as these will immediately be available to anyone browing to your component's root directory.

-For this guide one screen (see `./examples/guides/components/browser.js`) gathers user input and displays the list of movies (as `movie` objects) returned by the web service:
+For this guide one screen gathers user input (see `./examples/guides/components/browser.js`) and displays the list of movies (as `movie` objects) returned by the web service:

     define.class('$ui/screen', function($ui$, view, button, label, $$, movie) {